sede-open/Fleming/README.md

 ### Java

 To use Fleming in your own environment that leverages [pyspark](https://spark.apache.org/docs/latest/api/python/getting_started/install.html), Java 8 or later is a [prerequisite](https://spark.apache.org/docs/latest/api/python/getting_started/install.html#dependencies).
 See below for suggestions to install Java in your development environment.
+It's worth noting, that currently JDK 23 is not compatible with PySpark on Windows.

 Follow the official Java JDK installation documentation [here.](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html)